vertcoin-project/VertDocs/docs/Wallets/Core-Wallet.md

 ## Backing Up Your Wallet
 To ensure that you protect yourself against the loss of data on your computer, there is a single very important file that you will need to ensure survives above all else: wallet.dat.

+!!!caution "Note"

+Restoring your Vertcoin Core Wallet requires the core wallet.dat file.
+There are no seed words.

 ### From the GUI
 The simplest and likely preferred method to back up your wallet file, is using the Vertcoin Core GUI.